MohamedGadia/Green-Defend-Graduation-Project/README.md

 **Graduation Project:** *Green Defend - Intelligent Plant Disease Detection and Agriculture Support System*
 **Institute:** Mansoura Higher Institute of Engineering and Technology (Engineering College)

-- Developed a mobile and web application leveraging artificial intelligence to detect plant diseases with an accuracy of 98.7%.
-- Built a model based on Convolutional Neural Networks (CNN) to classify 38 plant diseases using over 87,000 images.
+- A machine learning model leveraging a CNN to achieve 98.7% accuracy in classifying 38 plant diseases from over 87,000 images.
-- Successfully integrated the model into a mobile and web application, providing a practical and user-friendly solution for farmers and agricultural experts.
+- The dataset was split into 56,251 images for training, 14,044 images for validation, and 17,572 images for testing.
+- Designed a multi-layer CNN architecture with ELU activations, Dropout, and GlorotNormal initialization to optimize performance.
+- Utilized TensorFlow and Keras libraries, incorporating techniques like Early Stopping and Model Checkpoint to prevent overfitting and optimize performance.
+- Evaluated using precision, recall, F1-score, and confusion matrix.
-- Had an A+ grade
+- Earned an A+ grade

 ---